sean-clayton/licensor/README.md

 - `licensor Unlicense > LICENSE`

+### Non-SPDX Licenses

+We have support for non-SPDX licenses.
+The current non-SPDX licenses we support are found in the [`licenses` directory](licenses).
+[Submit a Pull Request](https://github.com/sean-clayton/licensor/pulls) if you wish to add more licenses.
+Please keep the naming convention the same: `LicenseRef-IDENTIFIER`.

 ### Future Plans

 - ~~**Default to stdout.** Make full use of the beauty of a cli. `licensor Unlicense > LICENSE`~~